-PJ Library (PJ for pyjamas!) gifts away high-quality Jewish books to families with children aged between six months and eight years old every month.
-The award-winning books celebrate Jewish culture, values and traditions through a wide range of stories and beautiful illustrations.
+PJ Library (PJ for pyjamas!) gifts away high-quality Jewish books to families with children from birth through 8 years old each month.
+The award-winning, non-denominational books celebrate Jewish culture, values and traditions through a wide range of stories and beautiful illustrations.
 PJ Library books are posted directly to children so they can build their own Jewish bedtime libraries.

 Meet the Team!

 Lauren is Director of PJ Library in the UK, responsible for the organisation’s strategy and infrastructure.
 She first heard about PJ Library when she was living in New York with her young family and loved reading the imaginative PJ Library books as much as her children did.
 She realised UK families would also welcome PJ Library into their homes and was excited to launch it in early 2015.
 Outside of the office, Lauren works with different organisations to expand opportunities for women in Judaism.

 Sara is the Director of Community Engagement at PJ Library in the UK working with all of our fantastic community partners from synagogues, schools, cheders, nurseries, community centres and beyond.
 When she is not creating programmes and events for PJ Library, she can be found with a paintbrush in hand, creating designs for hundreds of kippot every year.

 Sharon is Director of Development UK and Europe responsible for raising the necessary funds to enable PJ Library to gift the wonderful books to families raising Jewish children.
 Her career has always centered around building strong relationships and making things happen, and she started her working life in business development within the corporate world then moved onto managing her own internet retail business to more recently as the Fundraising Director at JW3.
 Having spent her childhood and formative years in both Israel and Norway, Sharon lives in London with her husband, three girls and Ozzy the Doodle.